adam-lynch/adam-lynch.github.io/writing/improve-permissions-ux.md

 Requests without context are granted 40% less (another fact Chris Wilson shared in his talk).
 When showing this fake prompt, explain why the permission is needed, how the user will benefit, what will happen once they accept (the native request prompt will appear), etc. If you want to send notifications, what will the notifications be about?
 How often will the user receive them?
 The new Google Calendar's fake notification prompt is a good example.

-You were probably imagining a popup (like Google Calendar's one) so far, but hiding the option away in your app's settings would be even better.
+You were probably imagining a popup (like Google Calendar's one) so far, but hiding the option away in your app's settings would be even better (although they're not mutually exclusively).
 Allowing the user to opt-in like that is surely the pattern with the highest success rate.

 #### The permissions API